Emdad12/Art-work-and-museums-Analysis/README.md

 ON cs.size_id= x.size_id
 WHERE x.ranks <=3;
 ```
--**15.Identify the artists whose paintings are displayed in multiple countries**
+- **14. Identify the artists whose paintings are displayed in multiple countries**
 ```sql
 SELECT a.full_name AS artist_name,
        COUNT(DISTINCT m.country) AS country_count